 Heba: I have worked as a doula and cultural interpreter for the past 4 years for the NGO Early Parental Support in the City of Gothenburg.
-I support mothers both individually and by providing courses and trainings to support migrant parents in their parenting role.
+I support mothers both individually and by providing courses and training to support migrant parents in their parenting roles.

 Vicky: I am an integrated approach psychologist-psychotherapist and I specialize as a Jungian analyst*.
 I coordinate a project with the regional anti-trafficking net and currently manage two reception centers in Italy.